How to Choose Your Mattress Thickness

-For these calculations, you want to consider the body weight for each person rather than the total body weight for both partners.
+For these calculations, you want to consider the body weight for each person, rather than the total body weight for both partners.

-- People weighing 225 pounds or less should expect to sleep comfortably on a 9 inch mattress for the expected lifespan of the mattress.
+- People weighing 225 pounds or less should expect to sleep comfortably on a 9-inch mattress for the expected lifespan of the mattress.

-- People weighing between 225 and 275 pounds will find that a thicker mattress meets their needs better and that a 10 inch mattress is more suitable.
+- People weighing between 225 and 275 pounds will find that a thicker mattress meets their needs better, and that a 10-inch mattress is more suitable.

-- People weighing in excess of 275 pounds may wish to consider a 12 inch mattress to ensure their continued comfort for the duration of the mattress lifespan.
+- People weighing in excess of 275 pounds may wish to consider a 12-inch mattress to ensure their continued comfort for the duration of the mattress lifespan.

-If you’re sleeping on a PlushBeds natural latex mattress, you may consider an additional comfort layer or one of the PlushBeds natural latex mattress toppers for additional comfort.
-Latex toppers from PlushBeds are currently available in 2 and 3 inch thicknesses.
-Another option is adding a wool topper, if you want the softness but not the height.
+If you’re sleeping on a PlushBeds natural latex mattress, you may consider an additional comfort layer, or a latex mattress topper, for additional comfort.
+Latex toppers from PlushBeds are currently available in 2- and 3-inch thicknesses.
+Another option is adding a wool mattress topper, if you want the softness, but not the height.

 People with certain medical conditions might find plusher or firmer mattresses are better choices to meet their sleep needs.
-For instance, those who suffer from back pain might prefer firmer mattresses with fewer layers while those who have some of the following conditions might prefer thicker mattresses with more comfort layers that boost both the softness and the height of the mattress.
+For instance, those who suffer from back pain might prefer firmer mattresses with fewer layers, while those who have some of the following conditions might prefer thicker mattresses with more comfort layers that boost both the softness and the height of the mattress.